dittto/age/README.md

 You specify the **rooms** a player can move between, the items and objects they can interact with, and the valid commands per room.
 Then all you need to do is upload this to Amazon Lambda and setup an Alexa app.

 AGE uses an **inventory** for managing what you're carrying so far, but also a **flag** system to allow you to give a single room multiple states.
-This means that you define a room with a closed door but allow multiple ways to flag it as open such as unlocking it, or convincing a guard to open it, or a hidden switch.
-The aim is to allow you to crete the experience you want with as few limits as possible.
+This means that you can define a room with a closed door but allow multiple ways to flag it as open such as unlocking it, or convincing a guard to open it, or a hidden switch.
+The aim is to allow you to create the experience you want with as few barriers as possible.

 It's likely there will always be some things about AGE that you want to alter.
 To assist with that, AGE supports **plugins** to allow you to add or alter functionality as you see fit.
 The base engine is made up from a set of generic plugins already, which we'll cover later on.

 ## How to set AGE up

-When working with Serverless, I tend to create a simple Docker container so I can keep my languages and their additional requirements separate from each other.
+When working with Serverless, I tend to create a simple Docker container so I can keep my code and any additional requirements separate from each other.

 Before we focus on that though, we need to get some login details for AWS.
 Go to the AWS console and get an access key and secret.
 Then, create the following files and add it to there.
 All of these instructions assume you're in the AGE root directory: